2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Results

-\begin{noitemize} \item \textbf{Comparison of Four Strategies}: Fig.~\ref{fig:froc_strategies} shows the FROC curve of pulmonary nodule classification on the LIDC-IDRI dataset using four different strategies.
-The corresponding AUC scores are listed in Table \ref{table:cpm_auc_strategies}.
-Our 2.75D approach shows superior performance (AUC: 98.42\%, CPM: 0.72) to 2D, 2.5D and even the 3D (AUC: 98.14\%, CPM: 0.68) approaches.
-Notably, 2D and 2.75D share almost the same patch size in the number of pixels, whereas 2.75D achieves a CPM of 0.72, which is 53\% higher than that of 2D.
+Table~\ref{table:cpm_auc_strategies} shows the CPM and AUC scores of classification results on three different datasets using four different strategies.
+Fig.~\ref{fig:luna} shows the FROC curve of pulmonary nodule classification on the LIDC-IDRI dataset.
+The CPM and AUC scores of 2.75D$\times$3 are even higher than the scores of the 3D (AUC: 0.958, CPM: 0.714).
+In breast cancer classification and prostate lesion classification tasks, 2.75D strategies demonstrate significant outperform 2D.
+Notably, 2D and 2.75D share almost the same patch size in the number of pixels, whereas 2.75D achieves a CPM of 0.73, which is 55\% higher than that of 2D.
 The proposed 2.75D strategy demonstrates its capability and efficiency in capturing spatial 3D information.
-However, we do expect that the performance of 3D CNN may catch up if training samples are increased further.